rednafi/rednafi.com/content/go/strategy_pattern.md

 Similar to the Ruby example, the `Display` function intakes a string message and an object of any type that implements the `Formatter` interface.
-Next, it calls the `Output` method on `format` without having any knowledge of what that does; achieving polymorphism.
+Next, it calls the `Output` method on `format` without having any knowledge of what that does, achieving polymorphism.

 Also, notice that we aren't handling the "unknown formatter" case explicitly because now it'll be a compile time error if an unknown formatter is passed to the caller.